bytex-solutions/snamp/docs/installation.md

 175 | Active |  80 | 2.0.0                      | SMTP Gateway
 ```
 > Note that version of the SNAMP components may vary and depends on the installed SNAMP version.

+After that, check availability of SNAMP Web Console using the following address: `http://127.0.0.1:3535/snamp`.
+The port of the Web Console depends on the configuration settings.
+But by default it is _3535_.

 ## Root privileges
 SNAMP doesn't require `root` privileges for running.
 But if you want to use standard ports in the configured gateways (161 for `SNMP` protocol and 80, 8080, 443 for `HTTP` protocol) then you should have `root` privileges.